Gulab jamun

-Gulab jamun is a sweet confectionery or dessert, originating in the Indian subcontinent, and a type of mithai popular in India, Bangladesh, Nepal, Pakistan, the Maldives, as well as Myanmar.
-It is also common in nations with substantial populations of people with South Asian heritage, such as Mauritius, Fiji, Gulf states, the Malay Peninsula, United Kingdom, United States, Canada, South Africa, and the Caribbean (Jamaica, Trinidad and Tobago, Guyana, and Suriname).
+Gulab jamun is a sweet dessert or mithai which had originated in the Indian subcontinent, and is popular in India, Bangladesh, Nepal, Pakistan and Burmese cuisines.
+Gulab jamun are also common in nations with substantial populations of South Asians.

-It is made mainly from milk solids, traditionally khoya, which is milk reduced to the consistency of a soft dough.
-Modern recipes call for dried or powdered milk instead of khoya.
-It is often garnished with dried nuts, such as almonds and cashews, to enhance flavour.
+Gulab jamuns are made mainly from milk solids (traditionally known as khoa or khoya), which is milk reduced to the consistency of a soft dough.
+Newer recipes often use dried or powdered milk in place of khoya.
+Gulab jamuns are often garnished with dried nuts, such as almonds and cashews.

 Preparation

 In the Indian subcontinent, milk and cheese solids are prepared by heating milk over a low flame until the water content has evaporated and only the milk solids, known as khoya, remain.
-The solids are kneaded with flour (maida), and small balls of this dough are deep-fried in oil or ghee (clarified butter) at a low temperature, then soaked in a light sugar syrup flavored with green cardamom and rose water, kewra or saffron.
-Hot gulab jamun is often served with vanilla ice cream, or kulfi.
+The solids are then kneaded with flour (known in Indian cooking as maida) into small balls of dough.
+These small balls of dough are then deep-fried in ghee (clarified butter, the more traditional method) or oil at a low temperature.
+The fried milk dough sweets are then soaked in a light sugar syrup that has been flavored with green cardamom and rose water, kewra or saffron.
+Warm gulab jamun is sometimes served with kulfi, or with vanilla ice cream.

 Origins

-According to culinary historian Michael Krondl, 12th-century Manasollasa mentions a recipe for fried fritter balls made of chenna cheese and rice flour and soaked in cardamom-scented syrup, but this recipe did not use rosewater (gulab) syrup.
-The 13th century Arab dessert luqmat al-qadi is similar in appearance to gulab jamun, although it is made of entirely different batter from gulab jamun but was soaked in rosewater-scented (gulab) syrup, the only Persian connection may be the common use of rosewater syrup.
+The 13th century Arab dessert luqmat al-qadi is similar in appearance to gulab jamun; although it is made of an entirely different batter from gulab jamun, it was decorated with rose petals and soaked in rosewater-scented (gulab) syrup.
+The only Persian connection may be the common use of rosewater syrup.
 Gulab Jamun emerged in medieval India during the Mughal Empire, blending Persianate influence with local influences that eventually became gulab jamun.
-The word "gulab" is derived from the Persian words gul (flower) and āb (water), referring to the rose water-scented syrup, and "Jamun" or "jaman" is the Hindi word for Syzygium jambolanum, an Indian fruit with a similar size and shape, commonly known as black plum.
+The word "gulab" is derived from the Persian words gul (flower) and āb (water), referring to the rose water-scented syrup; the word "Jamun" or "jaman" is Hindustani for Syzygium jambolanum, an Indian fruit with a similar size and shape, commonly known as Java plum or black plum.
 Jamun is also defined as a fried delicacy in sugar syrup.

 Special occasions

-Gulab jamun is often eaten at festivals, birthdays or major celebrations such as marriages, the Muslim celebrations of Eid ul-Fitr and Eid al-Adha, and the Hindu festivals of Diwali and Ganesh Chaturthi.
+Gulab jamun is often eaten at festivals, birthdays, and major celebrations such as marriages, the Muslim celebrations of Eid ul-Fitr and Eid al-Adha, and the Hindu festivals of Diwali and Ganesh Chaturthi.
 There are various types of gulab jamun.